 Access: Entry by the side gate, some steps with hand rail, wheelchair access to the garden

 St John’s House is on the site of the medieval Hospice of St John but all that remains is the garden area that fronts St John’s Green.
 During WW2 the house was used by North American forces and subsequently the ground floor was a dental practice.
+The current owners removed tons of concrete to produce an informal garden, including grass and hiding places for grandchildren.
+In January and February the garden is carpeted with giant snow drops.
+Growing conditions are difficult but choisyas, alstroemeria and salvias do well.

 Access: Wheelchair accessible